21st Century Community Learning Centers

 The Nita M. Lowey 21st Century Community Learning Centers (21st CCLC) Grants are awarded through a competitive process to local and intermediate school districts, universities, and other public or private community-based agencies, organizations, and programs, including faith-based organizations.
 These grant programs provide comprehensive community learning center services.
 Currently, there are 68 grants with 259 sites in 20 counties.
 Each site serves one or more schools.
 Grants are targeted at high-priority and low-income schools.
 Students must be offered after-school and summer programming for a minimum of four days a week, two and a half hours a day, for 32 weeks per school-year during out-of-school time, and six weeks in the summer.
 More than 320,000 students have been served since the inception of the program in 2001.

 The next 21st CCLC grant cycle will begin in July of 2022.
-More information and a request for proposal will be available in the winter of 2021.
+More information and a request for proposal will be available in the December of 2021.

 21st CCLC Information